Vaei/VGImplementation/README.md

 ### Grasp Preset

-Under GraspDeveloperSettings assign the Grasp profile then click "Set as Default"
+In Project Settings, under Grasp Developer Settings, assign the Grasp profile then click "Set as Default"

 ## This Plugin